 A drill press requires some occasional maintenance to ensure that it continues to run smoothly and drill precisely.
-If you don't take care of your machine, you can eventually develop damaging rust on the table, run-out and wobble with the quill (which drives the chuck of the drill press and more.
+If you don't take care of your machine, it can eventually develop damaging rust on the table, run-out and wobble with the quill and spindle (which drives the chuck of the drill press), and more.
 By checking a few key areas periodically, you can keep your unit running smoothly and drilling precisely.

 Most drill presses use a belt and pulley system for transferring power between the motor and the quill.
 The entire system is housed in a compartment within the head of the drill press.

-While you're at it, check the condition of the switch on the front of the drill press.
+- Check the switch: While you're at it, check the condition of the switch on the front of the drill press.
 There should be no excessive play within the switch, and it should consistently and easily turn the motor on and off.
-As with the cord, if your switch is damaged, as on other tools, the switch should be replaced.
+As with the cord, if it is damaged, the switch should be replaced.

-Next, rotate the belt slightly on the pulleys and inspect each of the pulleys fore and aft for any damage or cracks.
-As with the belt, if a pulley is damaged, it is better to replace it then to continue to use a damaged part.
+- Inspect the pulleys: Next, rotate the belt slightly on the pulleys and inspect each of the pulleys fore and aft for any damage or cracks.
+As with the belt, if a pulley is damaged, it is better to replace it than to continue to use a damaged part.

 There are two predominant styles of drill presses: those with multiple pulleys fore and aft (for controlling the speed of the chuck), and those with a single pulley on the motor and quill shaft that employ a variable speed control.
 In the case of the former, to adjust the speed at which you drill, you'll place the belt on different corresponding sets of pulleys.
 When you use a larger motor pulley with a smaller quill pulley, the drill chuck spins faster.
 Conversely, using a smaller motor pulley and a larger drive pulley results in a slower RPM rate for the chuck.
 Most units of this type will have a chart within the head cover that shows the RPM rate for each corresponding set of pulleys.